 * A kind attitude to all beings is essential to Chinese philosophy and to theosophy as well.
 It does not include hypocrisy, as Confucius taught in ancient times and Lin Yutang clarified in the 20th century.
 A severe and kind frankness preserves respect; it helps prepare and maintain peace.
-Hypocrisy, on the other hand, tends to destroy mutual respect and tolerance and constitutes a central factor in the preparation of a foolish war, whether physical or not.
+Hypocrisy, on the other hand, tends to destroy mutual respect and tolerance and constitutes a central factor in the preparation of open conflict, whether physical or not.

 * One has to know oneself in order to forget oneself.
 And one must forget oneself, in order to make progress in the search for eternal truth.
 “To forget oneself” means to be able to practice self-observation with the eyes of an impersonal love for truth.
 Once this takes place, one easily concentrates mind and soul on the study of universal laws.